Project Award Amount $50,000

 Eligibility requirement need to be met as of date of submission, no waivers will be accepted.

-Who's Eligible: UCSF faculty including adjunct and professional research series (assistant, associate and full professors).
+Who's Eligible: UCSF Faculty in all series (Ladder Rank, In Residence, Clinical X, Health Science Clinical, Adjunct) at the level of Assistant, Associate and Full Professors may apply.
+Appointees to the Professional Research Series may also apply.
 Please note that two faculty members are required in order to apply, one from RBI and another from HDFCCC.

 Criteria for Review/Evaluation of Applications: